alfalfacow/Lab-Notebook/Spatial Transcriptomics/1-Introductory-Workflow.md

 ### 1.1: filtered_feature_bc_matrix.h5 file
 The most common (in my experience) main output file from a Visium dataset is the filtered_feature_bc_matrix.h5, which contains the gene expression data.
 However, there are other files that make up the dataset that fully distinguish it as a spatial transcriptomics dataset, including the image file of the tissue sample (a .png file) the coordinates of each Visium "cell spot" (tissue_positions_list.csv), and a "scale factor" file that helps to scale the cell spots and map the coordinates onto the image (scalefactors_json.json).

-To read the dataset into Seurat as a Seurat object, the files for each ONE specific sample need to be organized in a very specific structure.
+To read the dataset into Seurat as a Seurat object, the files for EACH specific sample need to be organized in a very specific structure.
 This specific structure is recognized with Seurat's Load10X_Spatial command.

 * (Folder) Sample name
 * -> (File) (SampleName)_filtered_feature_bc_matrix.h5